 “Perhaps,” Sam said.
 “But why deal with a third party by involving a coin dealer?
 Most of all, why wait to buy things then with paper that’s declining in value when you can do it now?
 Right this minute I can buy an awfully lot of potatoes, beans and rice for much less than the price of an ounce of gold.
 I don’t need an investment broker or coin dealer.
 I’d rather buy goods to help me and my family survive the next few months and beyond, while others are wondering where they’ll get their next paycheck or even their next meal.”

 “What if a short term is all we have?”
 Sam asked.

 “You always look on the gloomy side of things.
 You’re just not willing to consider buying precious metals, are you?”

 “I didn’t say that,” Sam replied.
 “I’ll buy metals.
 I’m a firm believer in buying lead.”

 “Ammo,” Sam said.
 “We’ve talked before about having it on hand as a bartering item.”

-“That’s right.
-Remember, when it comes to making wise investments, think survival.”
+“Then you’d better know who you’re dealing with when you barter.
+And remember, when it comes to making wise exchanges and investments, think survival.”